lamhq/tech-notes/pages/backend/python/syntax/modules.md

 A module can contain executable statements, they are intended to initialize the module.
 They are executed only the first time the module name is encountered in an import statement.

-Each module has its own private symbol table, the author of a module can use global variables in the module without worrying about accidental clashes with a user’s global variables.
+Each module has its own private symbol table, the author of a module can use global variables in the module without worrying about accidental clashes with a user's global variables.

 ## Packages